aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/styles/modify-an-existing-style/_index.md

 When cells aren't explicitly formatted, the **Normal** style (the workbook's default style) is applied.
 Microsoft Excel predefines several styles in addition to the Normal style including Comma, Currency, and Percent.

-Aspose.Cells allows modifying any of these styles or any other style that you define with your desired attributes.
+Aspose.Cells for Python via .NET allows modifying any of these styles or any other style that you define with your desired attributes.

 {{% /alert %}}